ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 sort_key: A
 ---

 You can install the Go implementation of Ethereum using a variety of ways.
 These include installing it via your favorite package manager; downloading a standalone pre-built bundle; running as a docker container; or building it yourself.
 This document details all of the possibilities to get you joining the Ethereum network using whatever means you prefer.
+A list of stable releases can be found [here](https://github.com/ethereum/go-ethereum/releases).

 {:toc}

 -   this will be removed by the toc

+## Updating Geth

+Updating go-ethereum is as easy as it gets.
+You just need to download and install the newer version of geth, shutdown your node and restart with the new software.
+Geth will automatically use the data of your old node and sync the latest blocks that were mined since you shutdown the old software.

 ## Install from a package manager